Hank Erickson

 Henry Nels Erickson (November 11, 1907 – December 13, 1964) was an American professional baseball catcher.
 Erickson spent seven seasons in professional baseball, one of which was in Major League Baseball with the Cincinnati Reds.
 Over his major league career, Erickson batted .261 with nine runs, 23 hits, three doubles, two triples, one home run, and four runs batted in (RBIs) in 37 games.
 His only season in the majors was cut short because of injuries he suffered in an automobile accident.

 In six minor league seasons (1931–1934, 1936–1937), Erickson batted .265 with 333 hits, 49 doubles, 20 triples, and five home runs in 402 games.
 He played for three teams in the minors; the Double-A Louisville Colonels of the American Association, the Double-A Toronto Maple Leafs of the International League, and the Class-A Waterloo Reds of the Western League.
 During his career, Erickson had the nickname "Popeye".

 Professional career

 Early career

 Erickson began his professional career in 1931 with the Double-A Louisville Colonels.
 In eight games that season, Erickson batted .179 with five hits, and one triple.
 Erickson spent the next three seasons with the Colonels.
 In 1932, Erickson batted .301 with 71 hits, nine doubles, six triples, and one home run.
 The next season, 1933, Erickson batted .298 with 105 hits, 18 doubles, four triples, and two home runs in 105 games.
 Erickson spent his final season with the Colonels in 1934.
 During that season, he batted .264 with 57 hits, 10 doubles, five triples, two home runs.
-Erickson was sent to the Philadelphia Athletics that season, however, he was returned before making an appearance.
+Erickson was sent to the Philadelphia Athletics that season, but was sent back before making an appearance.